Frequently Asked Questions

 Yes, many of our graduates have obtained positions within the Hawaiʻi DOE as School-based Behavioral Health Specialists (SBBHs).
 SBBHs provided counseling/therapy services to eligible students in the schools.
 Also, some of our graduates have been hired as school counselors in the Charter Schools within the Hawaiʻi public educational system.

 What are the differences between Mental Health Counseling and other helping professions?

-Mental health counseling , school counseling , and marriage and family therapy are different, but related, specialty areas.
-Although they all fall under the umbrella of helping professions, the three specialty areas have different curricular content.
-Similar to other license-eligible helping professions, Licensed Mental Health Counselors (LMHCs) are able to engage in Private Practice and receive third-party reimbursements (e.g., from HMSA).
+Mental health counseling , school counseling , marriage and family therapy , and social work, are different, but related, specialty areas.
+Although they all fall under the umbrella of helping professions, thesee specialty areas have different curricular content.
+Similar to other license-eligible helping professions, Licensed Mental Health Counselors (LMHCs) are able to engage in Private Practice and receive third-party reimbursements (i.e., from insurance companies).

 FAQs about Course of Study

 What courses do I have to take?

 All of the core courses are required.